-Kop Hill Climb is a volunteer run event operated under "Heart of Bucks" with the sole aim of raising money for local community projects and charities.
+Kop Hill Climb is a volunteer run event run under "Heart of Bucks" with the sole aim of raising money to donate to local community projects and charities.
 The event has raised £305,000 since the revival first took place in 2009.

-Last year 14 charities or groups benefited with our main focus being on projects helping the elderly, youth or disadvantaged members of our local community.
-We also supported 9 charities with free promotional space in the paddock.
+Last year 14 separate charities or groups benefited with our main focus being on projects helping the elderly, youth or disadvantaged members of our local community.

 Applications for Grants from this years event have now been closed.
 We'll update you with the news of the donations in the coming months.